 At a time of great change within the health care system, graduates of the Washburn DNP program will have the skills necessary to thrive in a rapid-paced health care environment.

-All three programs are predominately online and prepare students to sit for national certification as an NP in one of three population foci:
+All three programs are online and prepare students to sit for national certification as an NP in one of two advanced practice specialty areas:

 BSN to DNP Program